-The CIAC instructs each member school to pay the fees as published for that sport in this Handbook.
-Payment should be made within a 30 day period (Refer to payment policy)
+The CIAC instructs each member school to pay the fees as published for that sport in this handbook.
+Payment should be made within a 30 day period.

 The CIAC Board of Control herewith expresses its appreciation to the various officials associations for their cooperation and continued support of high school athletics.
-It also acknowledges the members of the Officials Committee who spent many days and long hours finalizing agreements with the various officials associations.
+It also acknowledges the members of the Officials Committee who spent many days and long hours finalizing agreements with the various officials association.

-Any concerns or questions related to these agreements should be made to the Executive Staff of CIAC.
+Any concerns or questions related to these agreements should be made to the executive staff of CIAC.

-7.3.E RECOGNITION STANDARDS FOR SPORT OFFICIALS ASSOCIATIONS
+7.3.E.
+RECOGNITION STANDARDS FOR SPORT OFFICIAL ASSOCIATIONS

 - 1. Provide by July 1 an electronic membership roster to the CIAC Officials' Association of all officials certified to do high school contests.
-The electronic roster should be sent to mfischer@casciac.org and must include all of the information specified in the membership template.
+The electronic roster should be sent to officialsupdates@casciac.org and must include all of the information specified in the membership template.
 All officials must be 18 years old to service high school sports as an official. - 2.
 Provide by July 1 of each year a constitution and by-laws. - 3.
 Provide evidence that regular meetings are held during the year. - 4.
 Provide by July 1 of each year a list of officers for the association. - 5.
 Provide a list of criteria as evidence that the officials on the roster are skilled, trained, and knowledgeable of the game rules adopted by the CIAC in each respective sport. - 6.
-Provide evidence that all officials have successfully completed yearly in service training clinics, and an annual examination on the rules. - 7.
-Provide evidence that the association has an on-going program for evaluating officials. - 8.
+Provide evidence that all officials have successfully completed yearly in-service training clinics, and an annual examination on the rules. - 7.
+Provide evidence that the association has an on-going program for evaluation officials. - 8.
 Provide by July 1 a list of assignment commissioners including addresses, e-mails and telephone numbers. - 9.
-Provide evidence that there is an on-going program to encourage new membership and to train new officials. - 10.
-Provide a statement that the association does not discriminate according to age, sex, race, creed, etc. - 11.
+Provide evidence that there is an on-going program to encourage new membership and to train new officials.

+- 10. Provide a statement that the association does not discriminate according to age, sex, race, creed, etc. - 11.
 Provide evidence that the association is serving a minimum of eight (8) CIAC member schools and does not limit service to one league exclusively. - 12.
 Provide the criteria used to determine when an official is qualified to officiate varsity level contests (i.e. number of years at the sub-varsity level, etc.)

 7.3.F.
-BACKGROUND CHECKS FOR OFFICIALS (2011-12)
+BACKGROUND CHECKS FOR OFFICIALS

-CIAC will conduct background checks on all officials for inclusion on the approved list for CIAC-sanctioned contests.
-Such checks will be performed during the 2011-12 school year on all current officials and new candidates.
-Subsequently, background checks will be performed on new members.
+All officials must be cleared through a CIAC background check to be included on the approved list for CIAC-sanctioned contests, and to be accepted as a member of the CIAC Officials Association.
+Such checks were performed on all current officials and new candidates during the initial year of the program (2011-12).
+Subsequently, background checks will be performed on new candidates only.
 Current members can be subject to a follow-up background check at any time at the discretion of CIAC.
-The complete CIAC Policy for High School Sports Officials and background checks can be accessed at www.ciacofficialsassociation.org_under downloads.